-We always consider the functional needs of our customers and regularly add new functions to the CDN control panel.
+We always consider the functional needs of our customers and regularly add new content delivery functions.

 We want to tell you about the newest features in the CDN control panel that were added recently.

 This option enables customization of origin request headers on the CDN side.
-It can be enabled in the Options menu of the CDN origin and in the Rules menu in the Security section.
+It can be enabled in the Options menu and in the Rules menu in the Security section.
 Click the Options button corresponding to one of the active origins, find HTTP headers in the menu, and click Add option.

 HTTP headers are most frequently used for customizing policy access to the origin.
 You can add a secret header (which will be used only by G‑Core Labs servers when they make a request to the origin) and restrict requests with other headers.